youqad/peano/README.md

 # Peano - Learning Formal Mathematical Reasoning

 *(Note: this repository is frozen at the version we released in the paper linked below.
-Peano is being heavily actively developed, with a new major release by July 2024, along with a new arXiv paper).*
+Peano is being heavily actively developed, with a new major release by early August 2024, accompanying [this paper](https://arxiv.org/abs/2407.00695)).*

 Peano is a formal theorem proving environment based on a dependent type system and a finitely axiomatized proof system.
 Given any theory (some simple examples are in `theories`) and a problem, Peano provides a finite action space to produce /derivations/